-- speaking at public events, presenting CLE courses, or participating in panel discussions on controversial legal issues; - publishing law review articles, blogposts, tweets, and op-eds; - giving media interviews; - teaching law school classes as faculty, adjunct faculty member, or guest lecturer; - sitting on the boards of religious institutions, charities, or fraternities or sororities; - belonging to organizations with membership or leadership requirements based on shared belief; - lawyer's tweets; - performing work for political or social action organizations, political parties, or campaigns; - lobbying or testifying before legislative committees; and - performing pro bono work for one's congregation, religious college, or religious K-12 school. - 2.
+- speaking at public events, presenting CLE courses, or participating in panel discussions on controversial legal issues; - writing law review articles, blogposts, tweets, and op-eds; - giving media interviews; - teaching law school classes as faculty, adjunct faculty member, or guest lecturer; - sitting on the boards of single-sex fraternities or sororities; - belonging to organizations with belief-based membership or leadership requirements; - tweeting or re-tweeting anything someone disagrees with; - performing work for political or social action organizations, political parties, or campaigns; - lobbying or testifying before legislative committees; and - providing pro bono work for religious congregations, colleges, or schools or sitting on their boards. - 2.
 The proposed rule is unconstitutional under the analyses in two recent United States Supreme Court decisions.
-In June 2018, the United States Supreme Court held that government restrictions on professionals' speech including lawyers' professional speech are generally subject to strict scrutiny because they are content-based speech restrictions and, therefore, presumptively unconstitutional.
+6 In June 2018, the United States Supreme Court held that government restrictions on professionals' speech including lawyers' professional speech are generally subject to strict scrutiny because they are content-based speech restrictions and, therefore, presumptively unconstitutional.
 In June 2017, a unanimous United States Supreme Court made clear that a government prohibition on disparaging, derogatory, demeaning, or offensive speech is viewpoint discriminatory and, therefore, unconstitutional under the First Amendment. - 3.
 The mens rea requirement is mere negligence.
-A lawyer can violate the proposed rule without intending to do so or even being aware of having done so. - 4.
+A lawyer can violate the proposed rule without intending to do so or even being aware of having done so, particularly concerning if implicit bias is claimed. - 4.
 Proposed Rule 8.4(h) would make it professional misconduct for lawyers and law firms to engage in many current initiatives aimed at promoting diversity in their employment practices.

-&lt;sup>4 https://iln.isba.org/blog/2016/12/15/isba-assembly-oks-futures-report-approves-ube-and-collaborative-law-proposals.
+https://iln.isba.org/blog/2016/12/15/isba-assembly-oks-futures-report-approves-ube-and-collaborative-law-proposals.